 Many dance movement therapists welcome volunteers and students on placement.
-The best place to start is the list of Professional and Associate members where you can contact anyone whose interests and location align with yours.
+The best place to start is the list of Professional and Provisional Professional Members where you can contact anyone whose interests and location align with yours.
 Otherwise, you could write a short paragraph for our monthly e-bulletin with your request and this might help you get connected with the right person.
 See our Bulletin page.

 The DTAA is a professional association for dance movement therapists, so we do not run dance movement therapy programs ourselves.